nsec/nsec-badge/README.md

 To compile the CTF firmware for the stm32:

-    % make -C libopencm3 TAGETS=stm32/f0
+    % make -C libopencm3 TARGETS=stm32/f0
     % make -C src BINARY=nsec17_stm32_ctf

 #### Flashing the firmware

-To flash the firmware on the stm32, boot the uController into DFU mode by pressing and holding the "PROGRAM" button, press "RESET", then releasing the "PROGRAM" button.
+To flash the firmware on the stm32, boot the uController into DFU mode by pressing and holding the `PROGRAM` button, press `RESET`, then releasing the `PROGRAM` button.

 Make sure you see a DFU device:

     % lsusb
     Bus 001 Device 057: ID 0483:df11 STMicroelectronics STM Device in DFU Mode

 Use [dfu-util](http://dfu-util.sourceforge.net/) to flash the firmware: